prog4biol/soc2020/sort_by_pvalue/README.md

 ENSGALG00000000071		0.878861305389193	0
 ENSGALG00000000081	IL4I1	NA	0
 ```
- - This isn't right. `sort` is sorting by the first column, lets switch to sort by the 3rd column (p-value).
+ - This isn't right. `sort` is sorting by the first column
+	- let's fix this by indicating we want to sort by the 3rd column (p-value)
- - And, look, we have 'NA' in the p-value column.
+ - And, look, we have 'NA' in the 3rd coulumn (p-value column)
  - Is there any other unexpected values in p-value column?

+Review the file using `more` to check out the file for unexpected values:
 ```
 $ more E-MTAB-2754-analytics.tsv
 Gene ID Gene Name       g1_g2.p-value   g1_g2.log2foldchange